 Indicator Number 3.1.1

 Standardised Indicator title Number of smallholder producers supported

 Definition Smallholder Producer is defined as a venture undertaken by an individual or business entity for the purpose of household consumption and deriving a source of income from agriculture activities along the value chain.
 These are usually the new entrants with an annual turnover ranging from R50 001 - R1 million per annum.

 Support refers to tangible and non-tangible support:

-On and off farm infrastructure or

-Technical and advisory services or

-Production inputs or

-Development training or

-Marketing and business development or
+On and off farm infrastructure or Technical and advisory services or Production inputs or Development training or Marketing and business development or Operating capital

-Operating capital

-Source of data Provincial Departments of Agriculture (PDA) and Provincial Shared Services Centres (PSSC)
+Source of data PDA and Provincial Shared Services Centres (PSSC)

 Method of Calculation / Assessment Simple count

-Means of Verification Id copy, approved individual business plan / project profiles / application form , client contact form, signed delivery notes/ completion certificate, singed off letter/ memo of approval
+Means of Verification Id copy, approved individual business plan / project profiles / application form, client contact form, signed delivery notes/ completion certificate, singed off letter/ memo of approval

 Assumptions Favourable climatic conditions

 No natural disasters

 Economic and political stability

 Disaggregation of Target for Women: 50%

 Beneficiaries Target for Youth: 50%

 Target for People with Disabilities: 6%

-Spatial Transformation N/A
+Spatial Transformation District based

-Calculation type Cumulative (At Year-End)
+Calculation type Cumulative

 Reporting Cycle Quarterly

-Desired performance Higher performance is desirable
+Desired performance Actual performance as per target

-Indicator Responsibility Programme Managers
+Indicator Responsibility Programme Manager

-Indicator Number 3.1.2 Standardised Indicator title Number of subsistence producers supported Definition Subsistence producer refers to Producer that produces primarily for household consumption to meet the daily dietary needs.
+Indicator Number 3.1.2

+Standardised Indicator title Number of subsistence producers supported

+Definition Subsistence producer refers to Producer that produces primarily for household consumption to meet the daily dietary needs.
 These producers are not classified as indigents by their municipality.
 They market limited surplus production with an annual turnover of less than R50 000.
-Support refers to tangible and non-tangible support: On and off farm infrastructure or Technical and advisory services or Production inputs or Development training or Marketing and business development or Operating capital Source of data Provincial Departments of Agriculture (PDA) and Provincial Shared Services Centres (PSSC) Method of Calculation / Assessment Simple count
+Support refers to tangible and non-tangible support: On and off farm infrastructure or Technical and advisory services or Production inputs or Development training or Marketing and business development or Operating capital

+Source of data PDA and PSSC

+Method of Calculation / Assessment Simple count

+Means of Verification Requirements: Id copy, client contact form, signed delivery note/ completion certificate, business proposal or application form or project profile, signed-off letter/ memo of approval, approved project list, acknowledgement form

+Assumptions Favourable climatic conditions

+No natural disasters

+Economic and political stability

+Disaggregation of Target for Women: 50%

+Beneficiaries Target for Youth: 50%

+Target for People with Disabilities: 6%

+Spatial Transformation District based

+Calculation type Cumulative

+Reporting Cycle Quarterly

+Desired performance Actual performance as per target

+Indicator Responsibility Programme Manager